dschalk/monads-for-functional-javascript/README.md

 ## Asynchronous Processes

-### Conveniently handled in the Motorcycle / Cycle framework.

 An online demonstration involves a computation that can take a while to complete.
-I want the process to be non-blocking and I want the code to provide an interface to code that is linked to it.
-Promises are an option, but see if you think the following Motorcycle solution is better.
+It memoizes computed prime numbers and does not block the browser engine's primary execuation thread.
+The number you enter is a cap on the size of the largest number in the Fibonacci sequence which is produced.
+If you enter 3 and then, one at a time, 0's until you reach three billion (3000000000), you should see the display updating quickly until the final 0.
+That will get you the prime number 2971215073.
+If you add another 0, you can expect a descernable lag time.
+Removing the final 0 and then putting it back demonstrates the effectiveness of memoization.

+According to the The On-Line Encyclopedia of Integer Sequences these are the first eleven proven prime Fibonacci numbers: 2, 3, 5, 13, 89, 233, 1597, 28657, 514229, 433494437, 2971215073, and 99194853094755497.
+The eleventh number, 2971215073, is as far as you can go on an ordinary desktop computer.

 The code runs in two threads, a main thread and a web worker thread.
 Here is a look at what happens in the main thread.
 A driver, using create and add from the most library, is defined as follows: